-In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all material adjustments which are necessary to present fairly the Company's financial position as of July 31, 1999, and the results of operations and cash flows for the nine months then ended.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all material adjustments which are necessary to present fairly ABM Industries Incorporated (the Company) financial position as of July 31, 2000, and the results of operations and cash flows for the nine months then ended.
 These adjustments are of a normal, recurring nature.

-These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's Form 10-K filed for the fiscal year ended October 31, 1998 with the Securities and Exchange Commission.
+These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's Form 10-K filed for the fiscal year ended October 31, 1999 with the Securities and Exchange Commission.

-2. NET INCOME PER COMMON SHARE
+NET INCOME PER COMMON SHARE

 The Company has reported its earnings in accordance with Statement of Financial Accounting Standards No. 128, Earnings per Share.
 Basic net income per common share, after the reduction for preferred stock dividends, is based on the weighted average number of shares actually outstanding during the period.
-Diluted net income per common share, after the reduction for preferred stock dividends, is based on the weighted average number of shares outstanding during the period, including common stock equivalents.
+Diluted net income per common share, after the reduction for preferred stock dividends, is based on the weighted average number of shares outstanding during the period, including dilutive securities equivalents.

 For purposes of computing diluted net income per common share, weighted average common share equivalents do not include stock options with an exercise price that exceeds the average fair market value of the Company's common stock for the period.
-On July 31, 1999, options to purchase approximately 1,100,000 shares of common stock at a weighted average exercise price of \$31.80 were outstanding, but were excluded from the computation because the options' exercise price was greater than the average market price of the common shares.
-At July 31, 1998, 671,750 shares of common stock at a weighted average exercise price of \$29.80 were outstanding, but were excluded from the computation because the options' exercise price was greater than the average market price of the common shares.
+For the nine months ended July 31, 2000, options to purchase approximately 1,197,000 shares of common stock at an average price of \$31.22 were excluded from the computation.
+For the nine months ended July 31, 1999, options to purchase approximately 1,100,000 shares of common stock at an average price of \$31.80 were excluded from the computation.